kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 Similarly, if `TargetSum > ServerCL` then all the Targets could be scaled down in the same proportion (if that did not violate any lower bound) to get the new concurrency limits.
-This shares the wealth or the pain proportionally among the priority levels.
+This shares the wealth or the pain proportionally among the priority levels (but note: the upper bound does not affect the target, lest the pain of not achieving a high SmoothSeatDemand be distorted, while the lower bound _does_ affect the target, so that merely achieving the lower bound is not considered a gain).
 The following computation generalizes this idea to respect the relevant bounds.

 We can not necessarily scale all the Targets by the same factor --- because that might violate some upper or lower bounds.
 The problem is